 Cosmologists know that the universe is expanding now, and extrapolate this expansion backwards in time in order to study what the early universe was like.
 About 13.75 billion years ago, all of the contents and energy in the universe was contained in a singularity with infinite density and temperature.
 It began to expand rapidly and this expansion is known as the Big Bang.
 The laws of physics as we know them did not apply during the early seconds of the universe and scientists can only speculate about what the early universe was like.

 The brief timeline below gives a general overview of what scientists believe happened during and after the Big Bang.
-More detailed timelines are available here and here.
+More detailed timelines are available at the ESA website and physics of the Universe website.

 - 13.75 billion years ago - The Big Bang - It is not known what triggered the Big Bang.
 Cosmologists believe a process called inflation happened in the fraction of a second after the Big Bang.
 There was a strange type of vacuum energy that caused the universe - the volume of space itself - to expand by a factor of 10^78 in a fraction of a second.